Dune (1984 film): Critical response

 In the introduction for his 1985 short story collection Eye, author Frank Herbert discussed the film's reception and his participation in the production, complimented Lynch, and listed scenes that were shot but left out of the released version.
 He wrote, "I enjoyed the film even as a cut and I told it as I saw it: What reached the screen is a visual feast that begins as Dune begins and you hear my dialogue all through it. [...]
 I have my quibbles about the film, of course.
 Paul was a man playing god, not a god who could make it rain. [...]
 It's my opinion that David's film of Dune will also be alive and well long after people have forgotten the potboilers that come out of corporate boardrooms.
 This is based partly on the reactions of everyone who worked on the film: They were sad to be parting when it was over and glad they had done it.
 The wrap party was a rare scene of happy nostalgia."

 Alejandro Jodorowsky, who had earlier been disappointed by the collapse of his own attempt to film Dune, later said he had been disappointed and jealous when he learned Lynch was making Dune, as he believed Lynch was the only other director capable of doing justice to the novel.
 At first, Jodorowsky refused to see Lynch's film, but his sons coerced him.
 As the film unfolded, Jodorowsky says he became very happy, seeing that it was a "failure", but that this was certainly the producers' fault and not Lynch's.

+Mick Martin and Marsha Porter's 2005 DVD and Video Guide said "That the only good thing about the movie version of Dune is that it makes one want to read (or re-read) the book, otherwise it's a 47 million dollar mess".